Imagine that you’re 7 years old and you’ve just been asked by your teacher to make a diorama of a Native American village.

 Over the weekend you dig up an empty shoe box in the garage.
 You ask your parents for ideas on how to make teepees and rocks and trees.
 You “borrow” your brother’s toy forest animals.
 By Sunday evening, you’ve assembled, glued and painted a humble and adorable replica of a Native American village.

-The next morning you enter your classroom with your handiwork, only to be confronted by a three-foot-by-four-foot rendition of the meeting of the Sioux nation at Little Bighorn, complete with a working waterfall and 50 intricate tiny teepees.
+The next morning you enter your classroom with your handiwork, only to be confronted by a 3-foot-by-4-foot rendition of the meeting of the Sioux nation at Little Bighorn, complete with a working waterfall and 50 intricate tiny teepees.
 Instantly, you know that this is the work of Jennifer.
 Or rather Jennifer’s mother, with Jennifer working as the assistant.

 Your heart sinks as you ditch your diorama under your desk.
 You join an ever growing group of awestruck children gathering round Little Bighorn.

 Sadly, similar dramas unfold with unfailing regularity in schools around the country.
 And, we may wonder, is it worse for the kid who didn’t make the fancy diorama or for the kid who did (and must live with the fact that everyone knows she didn’t actually make it)?

 This is one of the trickier aspects of parenting: How far should a parent go to help their child with a project?
 At a time when many teachers are desperate to get parents involved in their children’s education, there are others contending with the opposite problem: parents who want so much for their children to succeed that they regard the child’s homework as their own.

 “We want to see what the children can do themselves.” —Linda Eisinger, third grade teacher and Missouri’s Teacher of the Year, 2005